Point vortices on the sphere: stability of relative equilibria: Introduction

-Finally, in Sections \ref{2R} and \ref{RR'} we investigate configurations formed of two rings of arbitrary vorticities (each ring, as always, consisting of identical vortices).
+In Sections \ref{sec:2R} and \ref{sec:RR'} we investigate configurations formed of two rings of arbitrary vorticities (each ring, as always, consisting of identical vortices).
 In \cite{LMR01} it was shown that two rings of $n$ vortices can be relative equilibria if and only if they are either aligned or staggered.
-These two arrangements are denoted $\CC_{nv}(2R)$ and $\CC_{nv}(R,R')$ respectively (see Figure \ref{cnv2RRprimech3c}).
+These two arrangements are denoted $\CC_{nv}(2R)$ and $\CC_{nv}(R,R')$ respectively (see Figure~\ref{fig:2rings}).
 Here we show that for almost all pairs of ring latitudes there is a unique ratio of the ring vorticities for which these configurations are relative equilibria.
-Numerical computations of their stabilities suggest that these relative equilibria can only be stable if $n\leq 6$, and in the aligned case the two rings must be close to opposite poles, and hence have opposite vorticities.
+Numerical computations of their stability suggest that these relative equilibria can only be stable if $n\leq 6$, and in the aligned case the two rings must be close to opposite poles, and hence have opposite vorticities.
 In some cases, staggered rings may also be stable when in the same hemisphere.

+Finally, in Section \ref{sec:R2p} we study the relative equilibria $\CC_{nv}(R,2p)$ which are configurations formed of a ring of $n$ identical vortices together with \emph{two} polar vortices.
+The two polar vorticities make this a 2-parameter family of systems.
+We obtain analytic (in)stability criteria, but only with respect to certain modes ($\ell\geq2$).
+As in the case of a single polar vortex, the two polar vortices play the role of control parameters for the stability.
+The details are contained in Theorem \ref{thm:R2p-stability}.
+We then continue with numerical investigations for the remaining mode ($\ell=1$) in order to provide full stability criteria; the conclusions are shown in a series of stability diagrams.
+Further diagrams are available on the second author's website \cite{Mo-web}.

+The numerical computations all consist simply of computing the eigenvalues of the Hessian of the Hamiltonian and the linear vector field on the symplectic slice, using the block diagonalization of the matrices to simplify the calculations.
+These are precisely the same calculations as in the earlier sections where they can be performed analytically.
+The numerics are all done using \textsc{Maple}, and a selection of the code can also be downloaded from \cite{Mo-web}.

+In principle the method applies to larger numbers of rings but the algebraic problem of diagonalizing the matrices in general becomes intractable; however numerical studies for particular (numerical) values of the vorticities in the rings would be feasible.

 \paragraph{Symmetry group notation} All possible symmetry types of configurations of point vortices on the sphere were classified in \cite{LMR01}.
-The symmetry group of the system is of the form $\OO(3)\times S$, where $S$ is a group of permutations, and a particular configuration with symmetry, or isotropy, subgroup $\Sigma<\OO(3)\times S$ is denoted $\Gamma(A)$, where $\Gamma$ is the projection of $\Sigma$ to $\OO(3)$ and $A$ represents the way $\Sigma$ permutes the point vortices.
+The symmetry group of the system is of the form $\OO(3)\times S$, where $S$ is a group of permutations, and a particular configuration with symmetry, or isotropy, subgroup $\Sigma<\OO(3)\times S$ is denoted $\Gamma(A)$, where $\Gamma$ is the projection of $\Sigma$ to $\OO(3)$ and $A$ represents the way $\Sigma$ permutes the point vortices, so describing their geometry (for example $A=R$ means they are in a ring, $A=p$ means a polar vortex).
 The classical \emph{Sch\"{o}nflies-Eyring} notation for subgroups of $\OO(3)$ is used.